-Conditions in (crisis)emergency locations
+Conditions in (crisis) emergency locations

 - A maximum of 55 unaccompanied minors may stay in Ter Apel for a maximum of five days, within two weeks.

 The overall situation had to be improved within nine months.
-The State and COA appealed the court decision and asked for the judgment to be suspended.
-This request was not allowed, meaning that the State and COA needed to fulfil the obligations that were imposed within a short time period.[7]
-On 20 December 2022, the Hague Court of Appeal upheld the essence of the earlier ruling: the reception conditions in which thousands of asylum seekers are forced to live and do not meet minimum legal requirements.[8]
-The ‘reception crisis’ is a self-made crisis caused by the government’s policies.[9]
-Therefore, the State and COA could not invoke the force majeure situation of article 18(9) Reception Conditions Directive.
+On 20 December 2022, the Hague Court of Appeal upheld the essence of the earlier ruling: the reception conditions in which thousands of asylum applicants are forced to live and do not meet minimum legal requirements.[6]
+The ‘reception crisis’ is a self-made crisis caused by the government’s policies.[7]
+Therefore, the State and COA could not invoke the force majeure situation of Article 18(9) Reception Conditions Directive.
 However, although the Court expects the State and COA to fulfil their legal obligations as soon as possible, the deadline given to the State to improve all reception conditions was revoked.
 The State and COA still need to provide with immediate effect that:

-- The State and COA must make every effort to screen asylum seekers medically as far as possible before they are transferred from Ter Apel to another reception centre – especially if that other facility is an (crisis)emergency location; if the screening could not take place immediately, it should take place as soon as possible thereafter.
+- The State and COA must make every effort to screen asylum applicants medically as far as possible before they are transferred from Ter Apel to another reception centre – especially if that other facility is an (crisis)emergency location; if the screening could not take place immediately, it should take place as soon as possible thereafter.

 - Access to necessary health care is be provided.

 - Children in (crisis) emergency locations should have access to playing facilities and education.
-An exception can only be made if there is no way to meet this condition immediately due to a shortage of teachers, and then only as long as the State continues its efforts to make education accessible to minor asylum seekers.
+An exception can only be made if there is no way to meet this condition immediately due to a shortage of teachers, and then only as long as the State continues its efforts to make education accessible to minor asylum applicants.

-Moreover, the Court ruled that the State treats displaced persons from Ukraine and asylum seekers from other countries unequally.
-The Court rejected VWN’s request to order the State and COA to treat all asylum seekers equally, based on the fact that the goal of ensuring that reception conditions meet the State’s minimum legal obligations ,was deemed impossible to achieve within a short period of time.
-The Court also does not consider it their role to instruct the State on how to ensure that the State ensures equal treatment of all asylum seekers.
+Moreover, the Court ruled that the State treats displaced persons from Ukraine and asylum applicants from other countries unequally.
+The Court rejected VWN’s request to order the State and COA to treat all asylum applicants equally, based on the fact that the goal of ensuring that reception conditions meet the State’s minimum legal obligations ,was deemed impossible to achieve within a short period of time.
+The Court also does not consider it their role to instruct the State on how to ensure that the State ensures equal treatment of all asylum applicants.
 None of the parties appealed this decision, so the judgement is final.

 Other organisations also reported on the conditions in the (crisis) emergency locations.
-The National Ombudsperson and the National Children’s Ombudsperson concluded in a report that human rights and children’s rights are put under pressure.[11]
-The whole situation keeps being handled in crisis mode, whereas it is a long lasting issue.
-Moreover, the government does not sufficiently take into consideration the necessity for asylum seekers to be able to exercise self-determination and autonomy.
-Finally, as DCR also concluded, the Ombudsperson highlighted the arbirtrariness of the reception system and concluded that the principle of non-discrimination is not respected.
+The findings on privacy, nutrition, education and play areas for children, and the detrimental mental health effects of such conditions are confirmed by the Dutch Inspection of Justice and Security.[11]
+Furthermore, the National Ombudsperson and the National Children’s Ombudsperson concluded in a report that human rights and children’s rights are put under pressure.[12]
+The whole situation keeps being handled in crisis mode, whereas it is a long-lasting issue.
+This is also confirmed by the Dutch Inspection of Justice and Security, which points out that the lack of buffer capacity and the continuous occupation of over 100% at COA locations is a structural problem, but the solutions provided (such as ‘pre-registration locations’ and portakabins at Ter Apel) are treating it as a temporary one.[13]
+The National Ombudsperson and the National Children’s Ombudsperson also consider that the government does not sufficiently take into consideration the necessity for asylum applicants to be able to exercise self-determination and autonomy.
+Finally, as the Dutch Council for Refugees (VWN) also concluded, the Ombudspersons highlighted the arbitrariness of the reception system and concluded that the principle of non-discrimination is not respected.

 Conditions in AZCs